meshcloud/meshcloud-docs/docs/meshstack.azure.landing-zones.md

 **Please Note:** that there are a few shortcomings when dealing with Azure parameters.
 Resource Group names and locations can not be directly parametrized as their format of reporting missing parameters is not compatible with the replicator.

-When parameter are marked as a static parameter in the Azure Panel, then they are not reported as missing parameters during project replication by the Azure API and thus can not be replaced anymore.
-This means a replaceable parameter should never be marked as static in the Azure Blueprint panel.
+When parameters are marked as static in the Azure Panel, they can not be replaced or overwritten during replication.
+Usually default parameter should not be marked as static in the Azure Blueprint panel because doing so prevents their replacement by meshStack specific variables.

 <figure>
   <img src="assets/azure-static-param.png" alt="Static Parameter usage in Azure Blueprint Panel">